How to Build an Online Document Scanner with Python Django and Dynamic Web TWAIN

 - manage.py

-We will use a template to create our view.
-Conventionally, your template files should be placed under {project_folder/templates/{app_named_folder}/}.
+To develop our view, we will utilize a template.
+Conventionally, your template files should reside in {project_folder/templates/{app_named_folder}/}.
 Let’s create one named index.html.

 <!DOCTYPE html>